arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 ## Creating your own error wrappers

-`Raise` is a very powerful tool that allows us to create our own DSLs that can raise typed errors.
+`Raise` is a powerful tool that allows us to create our own DSLs to raise typed errors.
-It easily allows integrating with existing libraries, and frameworks, that offer similar data types like `Either`.
-Or even your own custom types.
+It easily allows integration with existing libraries and frameworks that offer similar data types like `Either` or even your own custom types.
-As an example let's take a popular ADT that is often used in the frontend, a type that models `Loading`, `Content`, or `Failure`, often abbreviated as `LCE`.
+For example, let's take a popular ADT often used in the front end, a type that models `Loading`, `Content`, or `Failure`, often abbreviated as `LCE`.

 <!--- INCLUDE
 import arrow.core.raise.Raise